jhogan/core/README.md

 Now the test runs even faster.

+### Viewing SQL being issued to MySQL ###
+For debugging purposes, you will occasionally take an interest in what SQL the ORM is actually sending to the database.
+This is done by using the snapshot context manager:

+    import db, party

+    par = party.company(name="Acme")
+    with db.chronicler.snapshot():
+        par.save()

+The above should print out the `INSERT` statements used to create the new company in the database.

 <a href="hacking-debugger"></a>
 ### Dropping into the debugger ###
 If the test reports exceptions, you can rerun the tests and cause the